 Another important factor that causes pericarditis is bacterial infections.
 The inflammation caused by bacterial infection creates more severe pain.
-The common bacteria that cause pericarditis are Streptococci, Haemophilus influenzae, Pneumococci, Staphylococci, and Meningococci.
+The most common bacteria that can cause pericarditis include Streptococci, Haemophilus influenzae, Pneumococci, Staphylococci, and Meningococci.

 Pericarditis occurs more frequently in men than in women, with men between the age of 20 and 50 most likely to get affected by this condition.
-In studies it has been found that common pericarditis usually occurs after the onset of some kind of respiratory infections.
+In studies, it has been found that pericarditis usually occurs after the onset of some kind of respiratory infection.

 - Pericardial tuberculosis: Pericardial tuberculosis is often found to be difficult to diagnose.
 Missing or failing to identify pericardial tuberculosis can lead to constrictive pericarditis.

-- Cardiac infarction: Cardiac infraction, which is also known as a heart attack, plays a major role in causing pericarditis.
-Pericarditis caused by cardiac infraction is divided into two categories—early and late pericarditis.
+- Cardiac infarction: Cardiac infarction, which is also known as a heart attack, plays a major role in causing pericarditis.
+Pericarditis caused by cardiac infarction is divided into two categories—early and late pericarditis.

-- Renal failure: The end-stage renal disease has the capability to cause pericarditis.
+- Renal failure: End-stage renal disease has the capability to cause pericarditis.
 If left untreated, this can even lead to chronic pericarditis.
 Pericarditis due to renal failure falls under two categories—uremic pericarditis and dialysis-related pericarditis.

-- Heart-related surgeries: Not all heart surgeries cause pericarditis.
-But cases prove that people who have had heart surgeries are identified with frequent recurring pericarditis.
+- Heart-related surgeries: Not all heart surgeries cause pericarditis; however, there is an increased risk that people who have had heart surgeries will experience frequent and/or recurring pericarditis.

 - Cancer: Cancer cells spread from one part of the body to the other through blood vessels and affect the pericardium.
-Cancers that cause pericarditis are Hodgkin’s or non-Hodgkin’s cancer, lung cancer, breast cancer, and lymphoma.
+Some of the different cancers that can cause pericarditis include Hodgkin’s or non-Hodgkin’s cancer, lung cancer, breast cancer, and lymphoma.

-- Hypothyroidism caused because of the underactive thyroid gland has the possibilities of causing pericarditis.
+- Hypothyroidism caused because of the underactive thyroid gland has the possibility of causing pericarditis.

-- Irritation in the tissues of pericardium has a major role in causing pericarditis.
+- Irritation in the tissues of the pericardium has a major role in causing pericarditis.

-- Being involved in an accident and having injury in the chest can also cause damage to the tissue and result in swelling or inflammation in the pericardium.
+- Being involved in an accident and having an injury in the chest can also cause damage to the tissue and result in swelling or inflammation of the pericardium.

 - Certain medications are also known to trigger pericarditis.
 The medicines which are prone to cause the condition are those that are related to chemotherapy and penicillin.